kbpersonal/ts-acl-sync/README.md

 ## Description

-This is a very primitive repo that uses the Tailscale Terraform provider to sync a `json` or `jujson` ACL file from your filesystem to your tailnet of choice based on Oauth client credentials you supply.
+This is a very primitive repo that uses the Tailscale Terraform provider to sync a `json` or `hujson` ACL file from your filesystem to your tailnet of choice based on Oauth client credentials you supply.

 ## How to Use